CIMAC-CIDC/cidc-cli/README.md

 ### Ensure pip is installed

 The easiest way to install the application is by using [pip](https://pypi.org/project/pip/).
-This project does not support Pyhon 2, so be sure to use the Python 3 linked version of pip.
+This project does not support Python 2, so be sure to use the Python 3 linked version of pip.

 ### Pip install